Table of Contents

 Using the dates we have flown out of Manchester in the past and crunching some number i have found that Holiday Extras offer:

-2 weeks and 1 day stay and park deal at the Clayton Hotel Manchester Airport during April comes to £140
+2 weeks parking and 1 day stay hotel deal at the Clayton Hotel Manchester Airport during April comes to £140

 2 weeks and 1 day stay at the Travelodge Trafford Centre and multi story parking during April comes to £145.99